 You don’t need to write your own parser

-Sorry I forgot to tell you that you don’t need to write a parser by hand and use tools like ANTLR which can do it for you.
-I didn’t use it as I wanted to learn how things works and I didn’t want learn how to use another tool.
+Sorry, I forgot to tell you that you don’t need to write a parser by hand; you can use tools like ANTLR which can do it for you.
+I didn’t use it as I wanted to learn how things work and I didn’t want to learn how to use another tool.

-But writing this parser was the most fun part as I had to find a lot of hacky ways and fight against stupid suggestions from GitHub co-pilot and whenever something clicked I got so so happy.
+But writing this parser was the most fun part, as I had to find a lot of hacky ways and fight against stupid suggestions from GitHub Copilot.
+Whenever something clicked, I got so, so happy.

 The Evaluator